Preschool and kindergarten

 In South Australia preschools are also known as kindergartens and some private preschools are known as early learning centres.
 In preschool, children learn through play-based programs that are designed and delivered by qualified teachers.

-Contact the preschool direct for information about eligibility, fees and attendance requirements.
+Contact the preschool directly for information about eligibility, fees and attendance requirements.

 Preschool is not compulsory.
 Children can access up to four terms of preschool before they start school.
-Talk to your local preschool director or principal to determine how this will work for your child.
+Talk to your local preschool director or principal about your enrolment options.

 Aboriginal children and children under guardianship of the Minister are entitled to attend preschool once they turn three.

-Children with additional needs may be able to start preschool two terms before they would normally start.
-Use the preschool directory to find a preschool near you.
+Children with additional needs and/or disability may be able to start preschool up to two terms before they would usually start.
+Use the service directory to find a preschool near you.

-If your child turns four before May 1, they can start preschool on the first day of Term One in that year.
-If your child turns four on or after May 1, they can start preschool on the first day of Term One the following year.
+If your child turns four before 1 May, they can start preschool on the first day of term one in that year.
+If your child turns four on or after 1 May, they can start preschool on the first day of term one the following year.

 Integrated centres and services